NHK Okinawa Broadcasting Station: After the reversion

-Stereo TV broadcasts started on February 23, 1986, for General TV and on March 21, 1991, for Educational TV.
+Stereo television broadcasts began on February 23, 1986, for General TV and on March 21, 1991, for Educational TV.

-The relocation to the new broadcasting hall constructed in Omoromachi, Naha City, was completed on March 6, 2006.
-The sales department, which was already in Naha City before the relocation, was already relocated after the building was completed.
-Digital terrestrial broadcasts began on April 1, 2006, for both stations and 1seg (until October 1, the 1seg signal relayed the NHK station in Fukuoka, but following the start of the Kitakyushu station in this format, it switched to the Okinawa broadcast).
+The relocation to a new broadcasting hall in Omoromachi, Naha City, was completed on March 6, 2006.
+The sales department, which had previously been located in Naha City, was also relocated to the new building after its completion.
+Digital terrestrial broadcasting began on April 1, 2006, for both stations, including 1seg.
+Until October 1, the 1seg signal relayed the NHK station in Fukuoka.
+Following the start of 1seg broadcasting by the Kitakyushu station, the signal was switched to the Okinawa broadcast.

-From April 2018, all local news and weather information on weekends and holidays (including year-end and New Year holidays) were unified into the Kyushu-Okinawa news block from Fukuoka, except for elections and disasters, in principle, for both TV and radio.
-Local news and weather information from Okinawa were available only on weekdays.
-From the April reorganization in 2022, local news and weather information in the prefecture will be broadcast only on Saturdays, Sundays, and holidays at 18:45 (TV and radio outside of this time zone are mainly used during long holidays and during the Obon holidays.
-During the year-end and New Year period, as a general rule, Kyushu-Okinawa block news from Fukuoka will be broadcast as usual.
+Beginning in April 2018, local news and weather information on weekends and holidays, including the year-end and New Year's holidays, was generally incorporated into the Kyushu-Okinawa news block from Fukuoka for both television and radio.
+Exceptions were made for elections and disasters.
+Local news and weather information from Okinawa was therefore primarily available on weekdays.
+Following the April 2022 reorganization, local news and weather information for the prefecture was broadcast only on Saturdays, Sundays, and holidays at 18:45 on both television and radio.
+Outside of this time slot, local programming was mainly provided during extended holidays and the Obon holiday period.
+During the year-end and New Year's period, Kyushu-Okinawa regional news from Fukuoka was generally broadcast as usual.